sulu/SuluActivityLogBundle/README.md

 ## Documentation

-The the Documentation is stored in the [Resources/doc/](https://github.com/sulu/SuluActivityLogBundle/blob/master/Resources/doc) folder.
+The documentation is stored in the [Resources/doc/](https://github.com/sulu/SuluActivityLogBundle/blob/master/Resources/doc) folder.

 ## Installation